jeicho123/checkers/README.md

 The --bot delay <seconds> parameter is also supported.

 ## Bots
-To simulate a random bot playing with a smart bot that uses minimax algorithm, run:
+To simulate a random bot playing with a smart bot that uses minimax algorithm and display the win percentage of the smart bot, run:

 > python3 src/bot.py